 A brief History of Handover

-A.S.Handover Ltd. is a British brush making business located in London and Hertfordshire.
+A.S.Handover Ltd. is a British brush making business located in Hertfordshire.
 It is the result of a merger, in 2002, between Edward Mason Ltd. and A.S.Handover Ltd.

 Edward Mason Ltd. was a family concern which started at the outset of World War II when brushes were considered essential to the war effort – to the extent that brushmakers were exempt from national service.